 I’ve spent most of my life trying to lead by example, not just for the women I work with, but to leave an example of my daughter that you can do anything regardless of adversity.
 We all have so many things to balance, whether it’s being a good mom, social expectations with your family, having a successful career, or anything else.
 So you really have to create what you want.
 Once I decided to create it, there was no looking back.
 I wanted to start my company to leave a legacy for a little girl that was watching every step of the way.

 Where do you find your confidence?

-There’s no rule book.
-For me, I know I have to push myself to say yes because the fear is always going to be there.
+I find confidence through my faith and through inspiration I find in other people.
+For me, I know I have to push myself and believe in the power of YES!
+Fear and doubt are always going to be there.
 I believe in magic moments, and when you allow yourself to say yes, it gives you that confidence that you need to just do it.
 I want to be able to tell my daughter to throw herself into the fire and not be afraid to go after her dreams and the things she loves.
 That means I have to not be afraid to do that too.
 It’s about trusting yourself and knowing that you’ve trained and put in the work, and now it’s your time to go for it.
 Everyone always thinks it's too late or it’s not the right time or you missed your chance.
 It's never too late.
 You just have to do it.